marinewater/gumby-tableReflow/README.md

 Gumby tableReflow Module
 =================

-This UI module is na implementation of the [JQuery Mobile Table Reflow Widget](http://demos.jquerymobile.com/1.4.3/table-reflow/) for the Gumby Framework.
+This UI module is an implementation of the [JQuery Mobile Table Reflow Widget](http://demos.jquerymobile.com/1.4.3/table-reflow/) for the Gumby Framework.

 Installation
 ------------